NextKraftwerke/PyConfig/README.md

 And if you use PyCharm, the "Variables" view on the console and the debugger displays values next to variable names using `__str__`, and the one-line description is much more suitable in that case.

+_*: Secrets are masked only when you use the methods `__str__` and `__repr__` of `Config` and `ConfigSection`.
+Remember that the actual value of `my_config.my_section.my_secret` is just an ordinary built-in `str`, so if you print it in your logs it will not be masked!_

 ### Attributes instead of strings

 Using attributes for sections and section-entries (`cfg.a_section.an_entry`) instead of the mapping style with strings used in many configuration libraries (`cfg["a_section"]["an_entry"]`) is more than just shorter, prettier and easier to type.

 Your IDE can help you with dot-autocompletion to (a) present the available sections and section-entries and (b) avoid typing errors.
-This is especially important because even if your configuration is thoroughly validated at startup, a typing error when _using_ the configuration might only cause trouble much, much later, when no one is watching and ready to take action.
-(Yes, of course, you'd find such bugs either way if you have 100% code coverage...)
+This is especially important because even if your configuration is thoroughly validated at startup, a typing error when _using_ the configuration might only cause trouble much, much later, when no one is watching and ready to take action. _(Of course, this could never happen in your company, since every one of your projects has 100% code coverage...)_

 In theory, there's even more the IDE could do.
-If you still make typing errors in such attributes because you didn't use autocompletion, the static analyser could highlight them and warn you.
+If you make typing errors in such attributes (because you didn't use autocompletion), the static analyser could highlight them and warn you.
 And if you decide to change the name of a section or section-entry, the IDE could help with automatic refactoring.
-Both things work more reliably and conveniently with attributes instead of mappings, usually.
-Unfortunately, we haven't manage to get them to work with PyConfig sections and entries yet.
-We know this is due to limitations of the IDE and the fact that PyConfig uses a lot of magic behind the scenes, but we're still trying to understand the issue.
+Unfortunately, we haven't managed to get them to work with PyConfig sections and entries yet.
+We know this is due to limitations of the IDE and the fact that PyConfig uses a lot of magic behind the scenes, but we're still trying to understand exactly why it doesn't work.

-Still, autocompletion + shorter + prettier is plenty of reason to prefer the attribute variant.
+Still, autocompletion + shorter + prettier is plenty of reason to prefer attributes over mappings.

 ### Handy configuration through environment variables